PatWyr/Test/README.md

 JdbiOrm.setDataSource(new HikariDataSource(hikariConfig));
 ```

-After the connection pool is initialized, you can simply call
+Now you can simply call
 the `jdbi().withHandle()` function to run the
 block in a database transaction.
 JDBI will acquire new connection from the
 connection pool; then it will start a transaction and it will provide you with means to execute SQL commands: